 To maintain a consistent flow of cash, it’s essential that your clients are making their payments on time.
 This is where automation can be very beneficial.
 By automating your invoicing system, it can help you keep track, maintain, and receive notifications regarding payments that are due and payments that are past due.
 Automation makes it a much less painful process than it would be if you had to keep up with late payments manually.

-By keeping track of your accounts receivable on a monthly basis and maintaining a steady cash flow, it enables the small business owner to better plan ahead.
+By keeping track of your financial documents and accounts receivable on a monthly basis and maintaining a steady cash flow, it enables the small business owner to better plan ahead.

 6. Store and track every receipt